 - The chemistry department will waive the requirement for placement examinations in each area of chemistry for which the student has completed the undergraduate sequence of courses and laboratories at the Downtown Campus with grades of B (3.0) or better for each course.

 The BS/MS program allows undergraduate students who have begun their research as undergraduates to complete up to 12 semester hours (with approval of the graduate dean) toward the 30 semester hours required for a Plan I MS degree in chemistry while they are still completing their BS degree.
-This makes it possible for students to complete an MS degree in chemistry in only one year beyond the BS degree in chemistry.
+This makes it possible for students to complete an MS degree in chemistry in only one year beyond the BS degree in Chemistry or Biochemistry.
 Students entering the MS program through the BS/MS program option must fulfill all of the requirements of the Plan I or Plan II MS degree programs.